christophernajafi/favorite-places/README.md

 - Add places to a list
 - Delete places from list
 - View places from a list on a map
-- Alert component for invalid input
+- Alert toasters for invalid input
 - Protected routes

 ## Future Features